-Turkish Airlines Secures First Sustainability-Linked Loan For Two Airbus A321NEO Aircraft
+Turkish Airlines Secures First Sustainability-Linked Loan for Two Airbus A321NEO Aircraft

 Date

-(MENAFN- Dubai PR Network) Global brand continues to break new ground as it financed its two A321NEO, new generation aircraft with outstanding environmental performance, with a multicurrency JOLCO structure containing sustainability linked loan facility.
+(MENAFN- Ogilvy) Global brand continues to break new ground as it financed its two A321NEO, new generation aircraft with outstanding environmental performance, with a multicurrency JOLCO structure containing sustainability linked loan facility.

 Structured by Societe Generale, the facility is linked to flag carrier’s achievement of Sustainability Performance Targets (SPTs) with respect to its Key Performance Indicator (KPI) of carbon intensity reduction of its fleet, aligned with international standards for the aviation sector.